 Using lasers to cut plastic achieves precise, fast and repeatable cuts in many types of polymers.
 Compared to traditional cutting methods, laser systems offer many advantages like precise laser control, high accuracy and speed.
 Others include:

 - Non-contact cuts.
 Lasers eliminate cleaning, sharpening and replacing cutting blades.

-Small Kerf Width – Focused, localized laser energy allows for very narrow cuts.
+- Small kerf widths.
+Focused, localized laser energy creates very narrow cuts.

-Flexibility – Many different patterns can be cut without changing any parts.
-Changing the cut pattern can be as simple as uploading a new graphic file.
+- Flexibility.
+Switch between patterns without changing parts.
+Altering the cut pattern is as simple as uploading a new graphic file.